Skip to main content

 • Outcome-based programs require an individual to attain or maintain a specific health outcome, such as achieving a certain cholesterol level or quitting smoking, to earn a reward.

 Because these programs tie financial incentives directly to health factors, they are subject to a more stringent set of five compliance requirements under HIPAA.
-These requirements are designed to ensure that the programs are to promote health, are not overly burdensome, and do not create unfair barriers for individuals with medical conditions.
+These requirements are designed to ensure that the programs are reasonably designed to promote health, are not overly burdensome, and do not create unfair barriers for individuals with medical conditions.

 Health-contingent wellness programs must offer a reasonable alternative standard for individuals who cannot meet the initial requirements due to a medical condition.